d2a2d/R-Daily/README.md

 # R-Daily
-Pieces of code I use repeatedly linking together that generate a stupidly simple outcome.
+Pieces of code I use repeatedly that generate a stupidly simple outcome.